Watching the Wheels

 "Watching the Wheels" is a single by John Lennon released posthumously in 1981, after his murder.
 The B-side features Yoko Ono's "Yes, I'm Your Angel."
 It was the third and final single released from Lennon and Ono's album Double Fantasy, and reached No. 10 in the US on the Billboard Hot 100 and No. 7 on Cashbox's Top 100.
 It peaked at number 30 in the UK.

 Writing and recording

 In "Watching the Wheels" Lennon addresses those who were confounded by his "househusband" years, 1975–1980, during which he retired from the music industry to concentrate on raising his son Sean with Ono.
-The acoustic demo of "Watching the Wheels" is featured in the ending credits to the 2009 film Funny People.
 The song features a hammered dulcimer accompanying the lead piano.
-Though most of the musicians on the album were well-known and oft-recorded session players, the dulcimer was played by one Matthew Cunningham; producer Jack Douglas invited Cunningham to the session after having heard him playing dulcimer on the streets of New York.
+Though most of the musicians on the album were well-known and oft-recorded session players, the dulcimer was played by Matthew Cunningham.
+Lennon asked producer Jack Douglas to give the track a "circular" sound, which Douglas associated with hammer dulcimer, but the Musicians' Union had no dulcimer players listed.
+Douglas invited Cunningham to the session after hearing him busking on the streets of New York with a hammer dulcimer.